Spices, shawarma and sweets. Swoon over Sydney’s best Middle Eastern restaurants!

 Bekya

 There’s something about Bekya that has us intrigued.
-With two locations across Sydney’s CBD, Bekya has also announced the opening of their third restaurant in Summer Hill.
 A reflection of the history, flavour and energy of Egypt, Bekya hopes to showcase this to Sydney’s ever growing food scene.
 Whether you’re on the go or dining in, Bekya hopes to share a culinary journey with guests with their plates, wraps and salad offerings.
 Order the Egyptian Rice, the six hour marinated Chicken Shawarma and Ladies Fingers with a side of Spicy Harissa Dipping Sauce.
-You won’t regret it!
+You won’t regret dining at one of the best Middle Eastern restaurants in Sydney!

 More info